Find a Part Now

 Production

 Production of the E12 occurred from June 1972 to 1981, with a total of 699,094 cars produced.
-Initially, the cars were produced in Munich, Germany.
+Initially, the cars were produced in Munich, West Germany.
 Following the opening of the new BMW Group Plant Dingolfing in September 1973, production was phased over to the Dingolfing plant.

 Complete knock-down assembly of German-produced kits took place in Rosslyn, South Africa; Jakarta, Indonesia (by Gaya Motor); and Thailand.